codeuniversity/student-council/statute/statute.md

 ## 15 - Chairing the General Assembly of the Study Programmes

 (1) The General Assemblies of the Study Programmes are chaired by Presidiums consisting of three people.
-The election of each Presidium shall take place in open ballot by a show of hands.
+The election of each Presidium shall take place by open ballot by a show of hands.
 Resolutions of a Presidium can only be passed unanimously.

 (2) If the General Assembly of the Study Programmes is held within a Student General Assembly, the chair (Student Council or Presidium) of the Student General Assembly will also chair the General Assemblies of the Study Programmes.

 ## 16 - Work of the General Assemblies of the Study Programmes

-(1) The General  Assembly of a Study Program meets at
+(1) The General Assembly of a Study Programme meets at

 1. resolution of the student council,